ray-project/ray/doc/source/example-rl-pong.rst

   python ray/examples/rl_pong/driver.py --batch-size=10

-To run the example on a cluster, simple pass in the flag ``--redis-address=<redis-address>``.
+To run the example on a cluster, simply pass in the flag ``--redis-address=<redis-address>``.

 At the moment, on a large machine with 64 physical cores, computing an update